2019 GMC Yukon XL Denali review update: Gracefully aging

 Hit: Sharp design.
 Despite its age the Yukon still looks sharp, especially in Denali guise with the black-out package.
 The LED daytime running lights, LED taillights, sharply creased sheet metal with squared-off edges all lend to a chiseled design that has aged well.
 The Yukon won't look outdated any time soon.

 Miss: It's old.
 I delved deep into the Yukon and found everything from hood hinges to suspension components that date back several generations.
 Outside of a few mounting points, the Yukon's frame is two decades old.
-I chatted with Eric Miller, who runs GM truck parts source Squarebody Specialists, and he told me that the axles could basically bolt into a '74 Suburban.
+I chatted with Eric Miller, who runs GM truck parts source Squarebody Specialists, and he told me that the axle components could basically bolt into a '74 Suburban.
 Most of this doesn't matter in daily driving, but the off-center steering column is a result of parts adapted over the years to work on the latest model is a constant reminder of the Yukon's compromise.

 Email This Page